Northern Connector Project

 - Northern Connector Project Article on the NRM website

-Major contractor Lendlease will establish NorthHub – an employment, skills and training centre to help northern jobseekers secure some of the 480 jobs a year on average on the project.
+Major contractor Lendlease have established NorthHub – an employment, skills and training centre to help northern jobseekers secure some of the 480 jobs a year on average on the project.

-A dedicated ‘Employment Development Team’ will also be established to work closely with the Northern Connector Jobs Taskforce to maximise opportunities for local workers.
+A dedicated ‘Employment Development Team’ has been established to work closely with the Northern Connector Jobs Taskforce to maximise opportunities for local workers.

 On Monday 14 September 2015, the Australian and South Australian Governments announced a joint funding allocation of $985 million to deliver the Northern Connector (road only) as part of the 78 kilometre North-South Corridor, with the Australian and South Australian Governments each contributing $788 million and $197 million respectively.